Fundamentals

 PATH_TO_CERTIFICATE = "mcx.cert.crt"

-LOGIN = "root"
+LOGIN = "admin"

-PASSWORD = "secret"
+PASSWORD = "vectioneer"

-# Create a parameter tree object
+# Create the message types and an empty parameter tree

 parameter_tree = motorcortex.ParameterTree()